 - 30.7.1 Any school may play any other school in the state which is in good standing. - 30.7.2 An interschool match shall consist of six singles matches and three doubles matches.
 Players may play singles, doubles, or both singles and doubles within each of the various levels (varsity, junior varsity and freshman). - 30.7.3 Should a team fail to appear with six players for the individual matches, a default will be granted for each individual match not played. - 30.7.4 Tennis players shall compete with players on the opposing team with the same rank.
 The line-up should always be based on order of ability.
 When a regular team member is unable to participate in his/her established singles position, that position shall be filled by advancing all team members, whether they be varsity, junior varsity or freshman.
-When a regular team member is unable to play in his/her established doubles position, that position shall be filled by advancing all team members, whether they be varsity, junior varsity or freshman.
-When a regular team member is unable to play in his/her established doubles position, that position shall be filled by a direct line substitution, whether they be varsity, junior varsity or freshman. - 30.7.4.1 Player movement, including a doubles team, within the team ladder is restricted to one position up or down from one match to another. - 30.7.5 Freshman tennis players may also participate in junior varsity or varsity competition during the school year. - 30.7.6 The home team shall furnish two new official USTA balls for each individual varsity match.
+When a regular team member is unable to play in his/her established doubles position, that position shall be filled by a direct line substitution, whether they be varsity, junior varsity or freshman.

-30.7.7 Individual matches for boys and girls shall consist of no more than three sets.
+- 30.7.4.1 Player movement, including a doubles team, within the team ladder is restricted to one position up or down from one match to another. - 30.7.5 Freshman tennis players may also participate in junior varsity or varsity competition during the school year. - 30.7.6 The home team shall furnish two new official USTA balls for each individual varsity match. - 30.7.7 Individual matches for boys and girls shall consist of no more than three sets.
 The match score for freshmen tennis will be the 8 game no-ad method.